How To Bet On Horses – Top 12 Horse Betting Tips And Guide

 By Michael Flynn, Jun 10 2015 08:55PM

 Picking a winning horse can be tricky, there isn’t a magic formula and I will not give you one.
-However, what I can offer is twelve tips that will help you make more informed decisions and lead you to make more money.
+However, what I can offer is twelve tips that will help you make more informed decisions.

 1. Use a bookmaker that has Best Odds Guaranteed